 I expect you to adhere to the Wesleyan University Honor Code.
-All submitted work, whether it is an exam or problem set, must be your own.
+All submitted work, whether it is an exam, problem set or paper, must be your own.
 Although I encourage you to work together on problem sets, I require an individual write-up by each student and I will not tolerate if you copy others' work.
 Any academic dishonesty will be reported to the Vice President for Student Affairs and the Student Honor Board.